ABC Real Estate School

 Is experience required?

 2-years full-time experience is required to become a Broker.
-A broker-salesperson can work as a broker-salesperson until they obtain the 2-years experience.
-Then the licensee may apply for a broker's license without retesting.
+A broker-salesperson can work as a broker-salesperson until he/she obtains the 2-years experience.
+A broker-salesperson may upgrade to a broker's license without retesting.

 Back to Top